OSU-BMBL/marsgt/README.md

 * Python Version == 3.8.0
 * Hardware Architecture: x86_64
-* Operating System: GNU/Linux or Windows
+* Operating System: GNU/Linux or Windows or MacOS

 ### Dependencies, MarsGT has the following dependencies: